Tensor products of Leibniz bimodules and Grothendieck rings: Preliminaries

-By virtue of \cite[Lemma 3.3]{F1}, every left $\lf$-module is an $\lf_\lie$-module in a natural way, and vice versa.
+By virtue of~\cite[Lemma 3.3]{F1}, every left $\lf$-module is an $\lf_{\lie}$-module in a natural way, and vice versa.
 Consequently, many properties of left Leibniz modules follow from the corresponding properties of modules for the canonical Lie algebra.

-The usual definitions of the notions of {\em sub{\rm (} bi{\rm )} module\/}, {\em irreducibility\/}, {\em complete reducibility\/}, {\em composition series\/}, {\em homomorphism\/}, {\em isomorphism\/}, etc., hold for left Leibniz modules and Leibniz bimodules.
+The usual definitions of the notions of \emph{sub\textrm{(}bi\textrm{)}module\/}, \emph{irreducibility\/}, \emph{complete reducibility\/}, \emph{composition series\/}, \emph{homomorphism\/}, \emph{isomorphism\/}, etc., hold for left Leibniz modules and Leibniz bimodules.
 (Note that by definition an irreducible (bi)module is always non-zero.)

-Let $M$ be an $\lf$-bimodule for a left Leibniz algebra $\lf$.
-Then $M$ is said to be {\em symmetric\/} if $m\cdot x=-x\cdot m$ for every $x\in\lf$ and every $m\in M$, and $M$ is said to be {\em anti-symmetric\/} if $m\cdot x=0$ for every $x\in\lf$ and every $m\in M$.
-Moreover, an $\lf$-bimodule $M$ is called {\em trivial\/} if $x\cdot m=0=m\cdot x$ for every $x\in\lf$ and every $m\in M$.
+Let $M$ be an $\lf$-bimodule for a~left Leibniz algebra $\lf$.
+Then $M$ is said to be \emph{symmetric\/} if $m\cdot x=-x\cdot m$ for every $x\in\lf$ and every $m\in M$, and $M$ is said to be \emph{anti-symmetric\/} if $m\cdot x=0$ for every $x\in\lf$ and every $m\in M$.
+Moreover, an $\lf$-bimodule $M$ is called \emph{trivial\/} if $x\cdot m=0=m\cdot x$ for every $x\in\lf$ and every $m\in M$.
 Note that an $\lf$-bimodule $M$ is trivial if, and only if, $M$ is symmetric and anti-symmetric.
 We call

-the {\em anti-symmetric kernel\/} of $M$.
-It is well known that $M_0$ is an anti-symmetric $\lf$-subbimodule of $M$ such that $M_\sym:=M/M_0$ is symmetric (see \cite[Propositions~3.12 and 3.13]{F1}).
-Recall that every left $\lf$-module $M$ of a left Leibniz algebra $\lf$ determines a unique symmetric $\lf$-bimodule structure on $M$ by defining $m\cdot x:=-x\cdot m$ for every element $m\in M$ and every element $x\in\lf$ (see \cite[Proposition~3.15\,(b)]{F1}).
-We will denote this symmetric $\lf$-bimodule by $M^s$.
-Similarly, every left $\lf$-module $M$ with trivial right action is an anti-symmetric $\lf$-bimodule (see \cite[Proposition~3.15\,(a)]{F1}) which will be denoted by $M^a$.
+the \emph{anti-symmetric kernel\/} of $M$.
+It is well known that $M_0$ is an anti-symmetric $\lf$-subbimodule of $M$ such that $M_{\sym}:=M/M_0$ is symmetric (see~\cite[Propositions~3.12 and~3.13]{F1}).
+Recall that every left $\lf$-module $M$ of a~left Leibniz algebra $\lf$ determines a unique symmetric $\lf$-bimodule structure on $M$ by defining $m\cdot x:=-x\cdot m$ for every element $m\in M$ and every element $x\in\lf$ (see~\cite[Proposition~3.15\,(b)]{F1}).
+We call this $\lf$-bimodule the \emph{symmetrization\/} of $M$ which will be denoted by $M^s$.
+Similarly, every left $\lf$-module $M$ with trivial right action is an anti-symmetric $\lf$-bimodule (see~\cite[Proposition~3.15\,(a)]{F1}).
+We call this $\lf$-bimodule the \emph{anti-symmetrization\/} of $M$ which will be denoted by $M^a$.